Glavin001/PyNode-IPC/README.md

 ```

 ## Support
-- `Mac`, installation and execution all ran successfully.
+- `Mac`, installation and test all ran successfully.
-- `Ubuntu`, not tested.
+- `Ubuntu`, installation and test all ran successfully.
 - `Windows`, not supported.

 -----